 The Cybersecurity Law provides that core networking products and cybersecurity dedicated products must conform to relevant national and industry standards and obtain security authentication at the time of sale.
-Therefore, it is presumed that compulsory standards and conformity certification procedures for products are established.
-However, regulations based on this Law have not been notified to the TBT Committee, which is considered to be in violation of Article 2.9.2 of the TBT Agreement that obliges the WTO to inform the compulsory standards in advance for opinions.
+Therefore, it is presumed that technical regulations and conformity assessment procedures for products are established.
+However, regulations based on this Law have not been notified to the TBT

+Committee, which is considered to be in violation of Article 2.9.2 of the TBT Agreement that obliges the WTO Members to inform the technical regulations, etc. in advance for opinions.

-The specific content of the national and industry standards are not provided for in the Law and it is unclear what criteria will be used.
+The specific content of the national and industry standards are not provided for in the Law and it is unclear what criteria will be required.
 If such standards are not in accordance with international standards, it may violate Article 2.4 of the TBT Agreement.
-In addition, if the Chinese measure is more trade-restrictive in terms of standardization and certification requirements than is necessary compared with the purpose of the measure, which is to preserve cyberspace sovereignty and national security, it may be in violation of Articles 2.2 and 5.1.2 of the TBT Agreement.
+In addition, if the Chinese measure is more trade-restrictive in terms of standardization and certification requirements than necessary compared with the purpose of the measure, which is to preserve cyberspace sovereignty and national security, it may be in violation of Articles 2.2 and 5.1.2 of the TBT Agreement.

-Regarding the Cybersecurity Law, the Japanese government and information and telecommunication related industries submitted written opinions at the stage of the bill and expressed concern in bilateral consultations, however in June 2017, the law was enforced almost without reflecting Japanese opinions.
+Regarding the Cybersecurity Law, the Japanese government and information and telecommunication related industries submitted written opinions at the stage of the draft and expressed concern in bilateral consultations, however in June 2017, the law was enforced almost without reflecting Japanese opinions.
 Japan has also expressed its concern over this Law at the TBT Committee meetings since March 2017.
-Recently, related enforcement regulations of the Cybersecurity Law such as the implementing measures for the Cybersecurity Review of Network Products and Services, Security Assessment Measures for Cross-Border Transfer of Personal Information and Important Data, Regulations on Protection of Critical Information Infrastructure Security, and Block chain Information Service Management Regulations have been published.
+Recently, related enforcement regulations of the Cybersecurity Law such as the Cyber Security Review Measures, Data Safety Management Measures, Security Assessment Measures for Cross-Border Transfer of Personal Information and Important Data, Regulations on Protection of Critical Information Infrastructure Security, and Block chain Information Service Management Regulations have been published.
 We will continue to keep a close watch on this Law and the development of any relevant regulations and to urge China to correct the problems.